aaronyaosmith/comet-prototype/docs/source/ToolDescription.rst

 Our tool assumes the user has already done a TSNE plot on the cell-by-gene N-dimensional matrix constructed from an RNA-SEQ analysis on a variety of cells of interest.
-This should yield a 2-dimensional graph with multiple groupings of cells with similar genetic structure, a common practice in the comunity.
-At this point, we ask whether or not we can pick out genes within those groupings that are highly specific to that grouping alone.
+It also necessary to perform the standard clustering process beforehand as we will be using those clusters during the tests.
+At the moment, all data should be comma-delimited and in either TXT or CSV form.

 Methods:
 ----------------

-Once we have the inputs, our tool puts to use hypergeometric testing to determine a proper threshold level for how specific a gene is to a given grouping.
-This involves taking a look at all possible combinations of 2 or 3 genes amongst the entire population against the grouping.
+Once we have the inputs, our tool puts to use a hypergeometric test (mHG) to determine a proper threshold level for showing gene subpopulations in a given cluster.

+**full details To Bo Released **